Difference-in-Differences with Sample Selection

-Assumption \ref{inde_conditional} states that conditional on the initial period selection status, the joint counterfactual selection mechanism is independent of treatment assignment.
-This is a stronger assumption than the marginal version in Assumption \ref{Partialselection}, being a sufficient condition of the latter.
-Under this assumption, the observed selection probabilities conditional on initial period selection and treatment enable us to identify all the latent group proportions.\footnote{See Lemma \ref{lemma: pro 4(joint)} and its proof in Appendix \ref{prop_condi}.}
+\end{assumptionp} Assumption \ref{inde_conditional} states that conditional on the initial period selection status, the joint counterfactual selection mechanism is independent of treatment assignment.
+This is a stronger assumption than its marginal version in Assumption \ref{Partialselection}, and is a sufficient condition for the latter.
+Under this assumption, the observed selection probabilities conditional on initial period selection and treatment enable us to identify all latent group proportions.\footnote{See Lemma \ref{lemma: pro 4(joint)} and its proof in Appendix \ref{prop_condi}.}

-To derive the ATT bounds for these latent groups, decompose $\tau_{g}$, as follows, {
+To derive the ATT bounds for these latent groups, decompose $\tau_{g}$ as follows,